 Don’t have time to dig up your own ‘crawlers?
 Windsor Wholesale Bait let’s you order nightcrawlers online to be shipped straight to your door, and the cost is about 1/4 of convenience store prices.

 Swift current has a tendency of stripping bait clean off the hook – especially those frozen emerald shiners.
-Using Bait Buttons (a small rubber “button” that slips over the hook barb) helps to keep your bait in place.
+Using BIG GAME Bait Buttons (a small rubber “button” that slips over the hook barb) helps to keep your bait in place.
 They pay for themselves after just a few trips out.
-Don’t worry – your buddies will stop making fun of you once they get a chance to try ’em for themselves.
+Don’t worry: Your buddies will stop making fun of you once they get a chance to try ’em for themselves.

 A great muddy water alternative